Weight is the most common issue for new intermodal users, which is often driven by the misconception intermodal transportation is just like truckload.

 Learn more about gross weight, the costs associated with a non-compliant load and weight distribution in our extensive ebook: Understanding Intermodal Weight & Damage Prevention

-Though intermodal is 'just like truckload', there are preparations with intermodal shipping that must be made to ensure a safe, damage-free move.
+Since intermodal is truckload-like, there are preparations with intermodal shipping that must be made to ensure a safe, damage-free move.

 Unlike truckload shipments, intermodal loads experience harmonic vibrations that can move the load vertically, longitudinally, and laterally.
 The vibration is not intense, but it is consistent.

 Once the intermodal container is loaded on the train and the train begins to move, the harmonic vibration will begin to move unsecured freight to any open space in the container.